 Manuscripts will be peer reviewed by the Editorial Board and, as necessary, outside reviewers.
+Peer reviews are conducted in a double-blind fashion, and the reviewers are asked to comment on the manuscript’s importance, accuracy, relevance, clarity, timeliness, balance, and reference citation.
+Final decisions on all submitted manuscripts are made by the journal’s editor-in-chief.
 Manuscript acceptance or rejection will be based on suitability, importance, validity, technical accuracy, and presentation of material new in either concept or application.
 Suitable manuscripts include original studies, review papers, case reports, technique descriptions, and diagnostic and treatment tips (for the journal’s Tips of the Trade series).

-The journal has an E-Publishing section (at www.amjorthopedics.com) in order to increase the number of articles published in each issue and lower the time to publication for accepted manuscripts.
+The journal is now published online-only (at www.amjorthopedics.com) in order to increase the number of articles published in each issue and lower the time to publication for accepted manuscripts.

-Some accepted articles are selected for E-publication, often as part of an E-Focus grouping of papers.
-This is not a “publish ahead of print” effort.
-The full text of the paper will be posted on the journal Web site’s E-Focus section and then archived on the site.
-A listing of the paper appears on the Table of Contents of the corresponding print issue and an abstract, for manuscript types that have an abstract, is published in the print journal as well.
-E-published articles are assigned E-page numbers, with the same volume and issue number as that month’s print issue.
-E-published articles are submitted to MEDLINE for indexing along with the print-published articles.
-The journal reserves the option to select the mode of publication—print or electronic—for each of the manuscripts it accepts.
+The full text of the paper will be posted on the journal Web site’s and then archived on the site by month of publication.
+A listing of the paper appears on the Table of Contents of the corresponding archive month.
+All articles are assigned a digital object identifier number, as well as a volume and issue number for that month's issue.
+Articles are submitted to MEDLINE for indexing.
+The journal reserves the option to select the mode of publication for each of the manuscripts it accepts.